hnefatl/dissertation-project/journal.md

 Rename symbol names like `+`, `(,)` to something representable by java identifiers.
 Probably Unicode descriptive strings or hex?

+Replace VariableName etc with a datastructure containing a variable name and a unique int.
+Lets us keep variable names the same and only replace a non-visible part of the structure.
+This is actually important, because we can get variable clashes (eg. `v` renamed to `v11` by adding 11 and `v1` gets renamed to `v11` by adding a single one).

 Do we care about NonRec/Rec after typechecking?
 Java doesn't differentiate between them, we probably don't need distinct handlers.
 Remove String literals: ILA can convert them into constructions of \[Char\]s.
 Same for Rationals, are a datatype.